Shulchan Aruch: Reception

 Karo wrote the Shulchan Aruch in his old age, for the benefit of those who did not possess the education necessary to understand the Beit Yosef.
 The format of this work parallels that adopted by Jacob ben Asher in his Arba'ah Turim, but more concisely; without citing sources.

 Shulchan Aruch has been "the code" of Rabbinical Judaism for all ritual and legal questions that arose after the destruction of the Temple in Jerusalem; see Halakha § Orthodox Judaism and Yeshiva § Jewish law re its contemporary function and status.
 The author himself had no very high opinion of the work, remarking that he had written it chiefly for "young students".
 He never refers to it in his responsa, but always to the Beit Yosef.
 The Shulchan Aruch achieved its reputation and popularity not only against the wishes of the author, but, perhaps, through the very scholars who criticized it.

 Recognition or denial of Karo's authority lay entirely with the Polish Talmudists.
 German Jewish authorities had been forced to give way to Polish ones as early as the beginning of the sixteenth century.
-Karo had already been opposed by several Sephardic contemporaries, Yom Tov Tzahalon, who designated the Shulchan Aruch as a book for "children and ignoramuses", and Jacob Castro, whose work Erekh ha-Shulchan consists of critical glosses to the Shulchan Aruch.
+Karo had already been opposed by several Sephardic contemporaries, such as Yom Tov Tzahalon, who designated the Shulchan Aruch as a book for "children and ignoramuses", and Jacob Castro, whose work Erekh ha-Shulchan consists of critical glosses to the Shulchan Aruch.
 Moses Isserles and Maharshal were Karo's first important adversaries in Eastern Europe.
 Further in response to those who wished to force the rulings of the Shulchan Aruch upon those communities following Rambam, Karo wrote: